New Student Information

 Students who must interrupt their studies for a compelling reason may be granted a Leave of Absence for a stated period of no more than a year.
 Approved leaves are entered on a student's permanent academic record.
 The period of a Leave of Absence is not counted as part of the time allowed for the completion of degree requirements.

-1. Meet with Dean Huff as soon as possible to discuss the leave.
-A formal request must be made in writing and an LOA request form submitted.
+1. Meet with Dean Huff as soon as possible to discuss the leave; please bring your laptop with you.

-2. Notify immediately Tarin Almanzar, our Dean of Admissions and Financial Aid.
-She will review your finances and the refund rates as they apply to you.
+3. Immediately notify Tarin Almanzar, Dean of Admissions and Financial Aid.
+She will review your finances and the refund rates as they apply to you

-4. Please contact Health Services at 212-854-7210 to discuss health insurance options outside of Columbia for the duration of your leave.
+4. Contact Health Services at 212-854-7210 to discuss health insurance options outside of Columbia for the duration of your leave.

-Columbia University will send you an official notification that your withdrawal has been processed and will inform you whether or not you will be receiving a refund.
+7. Columbia University will send you an official notification that your leave has been processed and will inform you whether or not you will be receiving a refund.

-To return, please notify Dean Huff by March 1 for a summer semester return, May 1 for a fall semester return, and October 1 for a January return.
+8. To confirm your return, please notify Dean Huff by March 1 for a summer semester return, May 1 for a fall semester return, and October 1 for a January return.
+You cannot be on personal leave for more than a calendar year.

 Academic Standing